open-access-policies/health-tech/_engineering_procedures/ENG-PROC-005.md

 | **4**    | Automated Compliance Tool    | A compliance scan is automatically run after provisioning to verify that the baseline was applied correctly and to establish the initial secure state.               |
 | **5**    | Security Team                | Periodically runs compliance scans to detect any configuration drift from the established baseline and alerts the system owner if deviations are found.            |

+Note: If the security team determines the configuration drift is critical, an incident post-mortem may be initiated to analyze the incident in detail.

 ### 5. Standards Compliance

 | **Procedure Step(s)** | **Standard/Framework**     | **Control Reference**     |